godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-dev-3.md

 The implementation we merged was a massive undertaking led by Riteo ([GH-86180](https://github.com/godotengine/godot/pull/86180)), spanning 2 years of development with extensive testing and contributions by many others.
 This built upon previous attempts ([GH-23426](https://github.com/godotengine/godot/pull/23426), [GH-27463](https://github.com/godotengine/godot/pull/27463)) which came at a time where Godot's architecture wasn't ready for it yet, notably before the 4.0 split between OS (platform) and DisplayServer responsibilities.

-As with everything introduced in these dev snapshots, this is a **work in progress** and the early days of Wayland support in the main branch, which we will iterate upon in coming months to ensure that we eventually have feature parity with the X11 backend, which is still the default currently.
+As with everything introduced in these dev snapshots, this is a **work in progress** and the early days of Wayland support in the main branch.
+We will iterate upon this work in coming months to ensure that we eventually have feature parity with the X11 backend, which is still the default currently.

 We need interested users to test the opt-in Wayland support and report any issues.
 Eventually, once we're confident that things are reliable, we intend to make Wayland the default display server for games running in a Wayland environment – this is not expected to happen in 4.3, but likely in a later release.
 When that change of default backend is made, your Godot Linux exports will automatically select Wayland when running on Wayland, X11 when running on X11, and the user experience should be similar in both cases.